 The Selmon Expressway switched to all electronic tolling (AET) on September 17, 2010.
 Travelers using the road are charged tolls either via Sunpass transponders or via toll by plate where bills are mailed to the driver later.
 The conversion to AET allowed the Tampa Hillsborough County Expressway Authority to remove all existing toll plazas and booths.4

-Until 2002, none of the trailblazers along this route showed Florida 618, as this was a hidden designation.
+Until 2002, none of the trailblazers along this route showed SR 618, as this was a hidden designation.
 That changed with the creation of a newer reassurance shield and trailblazer.
-This led to four kinds of trailblazers for the Selmon Crosstown Expressway: (1) Toll Florida 618 shields, (2) white shields with the words "Selmon Crosstown Expressway" and the image of a pirate hat, (3) royal blue squares with the picture of a buccaneer on them, and/or (4) black on white signs with the words in plain text "Tampa Crosstown Expressway."
+This led to four kinds of trailblazers for the Selmon Crosstown Expressway: (1) Toll SR 618 shields, (2) white shields with the words "Selmon Crosstown Expressway" and the image of a pirate hat, (3) royal blue squares with the picture of a buccaneer on them, and/or (4) black on white signs with the words in plain text "Tampa Crosstown Expressway."
 The latter signage was the oldest.

 A new trailblazer for the Lee Roy Selmon Expressway was unveiled by the Tampa Hillsborough Expressway Authority on July 28, 2008.
 This coincided with the dropping of "Crosstown" from the expressway name.
 These signs replaced all other types of trailblazers.